Finitary codings for the random-cluster model and other infinite-range monotone models

-Let $\VV$ be countably infinite, $\Gamma$ be a group acting quasi-transitively on~$\VV$ and $(S,\le)$ be a totally-ordered discrete spin space with a maximal element $+$.
+Let $\VV$ be countably infinite, $\Gamma$ be a group acting quasi-transitively on~$\VV$ and $(S,\le)$ be a totally ordered discrete spin space with a maximal element $+$.
 We extend the order on $S$ to the product partial order on

 whose maximal element we denote by $\bplus$.
 Thus, given two elements $\omega,\omega' \in \Omega$,

 For a finite $V \subset \VV$ and $\tau \in \Omega$, define